glytoucan/glytoucan/system/basic.md

 {"timestamp":"2021-01-05T10:10:16.972+0000","status":"202 ACCEPTED","error":"","message":"bdb497c8f2b103451a6320f765853e2c6c6c5c6dc64aec7ca5b48c96b0658675","path":"/glycan/register"}
 ```

+The scripts ending with Test.sh are hard-coded to access the test environment using the test domain name.
+To submit to the main site, use the scripts without "Test".

 #### Partner API

-If you have registered as a partner, the API offers partner-specific functionality.
+If you have registered as a [partner](http://code.glytoucan.org/partner/), the API offers partner-specific functionality.

 ##### Important Note Regarding Contributor ID